DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 1: 1) US Wildfire counts across all the states per year, 2) US Wildfire size (acres) across all the states per year

 As shown above, the minimum and maximum number of US Wildfires occured on 1997 and 2006 with total number of 61450 and 114004, respectively.
-The distribution of these fires across states are shown in the following figures.
+The distributions of the the US wildfires in 1992, 1997, 2006, and 2015 are shown on the following maps.

 |**(1)**|**(2)** |
 | -- | --|